Substra/substra-documentation/docs/source/operations/howto/connect-organizations.rst

 *************************************

 This guide shows you how to enable communications between two Substra backends to make them exchange assets.
-This can be achieved either at deployment time or when the bakcend is already deployed.
+This can be achieved either at deployment time or when the backend is already deployed.

 Prerequisites
 =============